Mu0n/F256MiscGoodies/README.md

 6581.pdf - for the SID chip

+SAM2695.pdf - for the SAM2695 midi chip from Dream

 ST7789V.pdf - for the Sitronix ST7789 LCD screen in the K2 enclosure.

 VS1053B.pdf - for the VSLI VS1053b (MIDI and mp3)